-Principle Reporting Areas that have the greatest impact on visual amenity, such as areas that face townships, residences, or the highway Areas that have the potential to generate dust leaving the site Areas that are important for biodiversity, such as rehabilitation adjoining or providing connectivity to remnant vegetation.
-Principle 5 - Meet target for rehabilitation progress identified in the Mining Operations Plan Each company should meet the annual target for rehabilitation quantity (area) set in the Mining Operations Plans for each of its mines.
-Rehabilitation undertaken to its maximum extent.
-Remaining disturbed areas are actively utilised with the current underground operations.
-Principle 6 - Set quality targets for rehabilitation in the Mining Operations Plan and implement a monitoring program to measure performance Each company should include quality targets for the various types of rehabilitation in the Mining Operations Plan for each of its mines.
-A monitoring program to measure the performance of rehabilitation areas against the quality targets should be implemented at each of its mines.
-Targets described in current MOP and reported on in Annual Review.
+Principle 5 - Meet target for rehabilitation MOP target - 52.9 hectares progress identified in the Mining Operations Rehabilitation achieved - 53 hectares Plan Rehabilitation activities focused on three areas Each company should meet the annual target for during the reporting period: rehabilitation quantity (area) set in the Mining Montrose East Operations Plans for each of its mines.
+Rug Dump Le Baron.
+Principle 6 - Set quality targets for rehabilitation in the Mining Operations Plan and implement a monitoring program to measure performance Biodiversity Monitoring is undertaken on an Each company should include quality targets for annual basis during spring which includes LFA monitoring of pasture, riparian and woodland the various types of rehabilitation in the Mining Operations Plan for each of its mines.
+A rehabilitation. monitoring program to measure the performance of rehabilitation areas against the quality targets should be implemented at each of its mines.